top of page

 DIRECTORS STATEMENT

-When I first envisioned ROOTED, I set out to craft a film that doesn’t just haunt but resonates—a story where fear emerges from the core of identity, and the supernatural becomes a lens through which we explore truths we rarely dare to confront.
-This film exists at the intersection of folklore and psychology, spirituality and history, inviting audiences into a space where the familiar and the unknown blur together in terrifying fashion.
+When I first envisioned ROOTED, I set out to craft a film that doesn't just haunt but resonates.
+A story where fear emerges from the core of identity, and the supernatural becomes a lens through which we explore truths we rarely dare to confront.
+This film exists at the intersection of folklore, spirituality, and psychology, inviting audiences into a space where the familiar and the unknown blur together in terrifying fashion.

 For me, this story is personal.
-As a first-generation Ghanaian-American, I’ve wrestled with the complexity of identifying with a heritage that feels both intrinsic and, at times, distant.
-Kay’s experience mirrors my own in many ways—how music, history, and the experiences of our ancestors can become a guide toward clarity, healing, and purpose.
-His journey is about reconciling fractured pieces of identity—not to find a perfect whole, but to embrace the strength in those fractures, which empower us toward a fuller, more honest version of ourselves.
+As a first-generation Ghanaian-American, I've wrestled with the complexity of identifying with a heritage that feels both intrinsic and, at times, distant.
+Kay's experience mirrors my own in many ways.
+How history and the experiences of our ancestors can become a guide toward clarity and understanding.
+His journey is about reconciling fractured pieces of identity.
+Not to find a perfect whole, but to embrace the strength in those fractures, which empower us toward a fuller, more honest version of ourselves.

-Visually and tonally, I want audiences to experience the visceral disorientation of Kay’s journey.
-Drawing inspiration from His House for its blend of African themes and psychological horror, and Black Swan for its raw portrayal of a character’s unraveling, I aim to set this against the gritty realism of New York, much like Darren Aronofsky captured so brilliantly.
-As the story transitions from mystery to intense supernatural horror, I look to films like The Descent, using confined spaces to build tension and primal fear.
-Long takes and POV shots will amplify the sense of dread as Kay’s journey spirals into chaos—psychologically, physically, and spiritually.
+Visually and tonally, I want audiences to experience the visceral disorientation of Kay's journey.
+Drawing inspiration from His House for its blend of African themes and supernatural horror, and Black Swan for its raw portrayal of a character's psychological unraveling, I aim to set this against the gritty realism of New York, much like Darren Aronofsky captured so brilliantly.
+Long takes and POV shots will amplify the sense of dread as Kay's journey spirals into chaos, psychologically, physically, and spiritually.

-The mask at the center of the story acts as both a literal and symbolic gateway—a portal to an ancestral purgatory influenced by West African folklore.
-In these moments, Kay steps into a space where spirits, trapped by devastating cultural taboos, yearn for liberation.
-These scenes will be captured on film to evoke a haunting timelessness, disconnect, and desperation, contrasting sharply with the digital aesthetic of Kay’s modern urban environment.
+The mask at the center of the story acts as both a literal and symbolic gateway.
+A portal to an ancestral purgatory rooted in West African folklore.
+In these moments, Kay steps into a space where spirits, trapped by cultural taboos, yearn for liberation.
+These scenes will be captured on film to evoke a haunting timelessness, contrasting sharply with the digital aesthetic of Kay's modern urban environment.

-Kay’s journey isn’t solely about unearthing his heritage but about learning to accept himself through it—to see his identity as both a source of struggle and strength.
-It’s a deeply human tale wrapped in supernatural horror, where the fears Kay confronts—of disconnection, rejection, and the unknown—are as universal as they are personal.
+Kay's journey isn't solely about unearthing his heritage.
+It's about learning to accept himself, even the toughest parts of his lineage, and to see his identity as both a source of struggle and strength.
+It's a deeply human tale wrapped in supernatural horror, where the fears Kay confronts, of disconnection, rejection, and the unknown, are as universal as they are personal.

-The hope is that audiences leave this film not just haunted but moved, understanding that identity is an arduous yet necessary journey that connects us all.
-The film poses questions about belonging, the ties that link us across time, and how much of who we are is shaped by what came before us.
-What happens when we peer into the mirror of history and see pieces of ourselves staring back?
-And how do we move forward, rooted in the strength of where we come from?
+The hope is that audiences leave this film not just haunted but moved.
+Understanding that identity is an arduous yet necessary journey that connects us all.
+If we dig deep enough we're bound to find something we don't like.
+But even the darkest parts help inform who we are and who we can become.
+ROOTED poses questions about belonging, and how much of who we are is shaped by what came before us.

 MV5BMzg4MzM5MTQ0Nl5BMl5BcG5nXkFtZTgwNTc2MzQ2OTE_._V1_.png